ppy/osu-wiki/wiki/Help_centre/Silences/en.md

 Carefully read and follow the [rules](/wiki/Rules), [visual content considerations](/wiki/Rules/Visual_content_considerations), [song content rules](/wiki/Rules/Song_content_rules), and the [code of conduct for modding and mapping](/wiki/Rules/Code_of_conduct_for_modding_and_mapping).
 If you're not sure whether something you want to do or say would violate the rules, ask a member of the [Global Moderation Team](/wiki/People/Global_Moderation_Team).
 If you're not sure who to ask, [click here](https://osu.ppy.sh/users/5999631).

+If you were silenced and want to avoid breaking the rules again, you can ask a member of the Global Moderation Team for the reasoning behind your silence.

 Additionally, if you have an old forum post, beatmap, comment, or similar that you think contains inappropriate content, it is also recommended to simply delete or edit out said content if you can.
 If you cannot edit or delete the content for any reason, contact a member of the Global Moderation Team to have them remove it.
 Doing so will generally result in a significantly lower punishment for the offence, if any.

 ## References